 Whichever material you choose, the longer your deck lasts, the better it is for you and the environment.
 One of the key components to ensuring a long, happy life span for your deck is to keep it dry.
 All of the materials listed above (with the exception of aluminum) will suffer from long-term exposure to water.
 Limit that exposure as much as possible by ensuring your deck has proper drainage when installed, and consider an awning or cover for your deck area.
 Keeping the water off as much as possible will result in less maintenance, a longer life and a greener deck, no matter what it’s made of.

 Jennifer Tuohy is an eco-conscious mom who writes about green DIY projects.
 Jennifer presents tips for knowing which decking materials are best for the environment.
 To see a selection of the composite deck options that she talks about in this article, visit The Home Depot.
-Find her on Google+, and read all of Jennifer's MOTHER EARTH NEWS posts here.
+Read all of Jennifer’s MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.